icure/medtech-docs/sdks/how-to/how-to-authenticate-a-user/index.md

     if (userInfo.pubKey != undefined && userInfo.privKey != undefined) {
       return Promise.resolve({ privateKey: userInfo.privKey, publicKey: userInfo.pubKey })
     } else {
-      // You can't find back the user's RSA Keypair : You need to generate a new one return anonymousApiForLogin.generateRSAKeypair()
+      // You can't find back the user's RSA Keypair: You need to generate a new one return anonymousApiForLogin.generateRSAKeypair()
     }
   },